hashicorp/terraform-container-deploy-nomad/README.md

 # Continous Deployment with Terraform and Nomad
+Both HashiCorp Nomad and Terraform allow you to declaratively define infrastructure as code, but they serve different functions in the organization.
+Nomad schedules and monitors applications, making sure the application stays running and automatically reconciles any failure.
+Nomad supports rolling deploys to deliver safer convergence.
+Nomad also integrates with Consul for service discovery and Vault for secrets management.
+Terraform, on the other hand, is a lifecycle management and provisioning tool.
+It creates, updates, and destroys the underlying infrastructure which Nomad will use to run applications.
+But Terraform is much more than a infrastructure tool - Terraform can also manage the process of submitting, updating, and deleting Nomad services, allowing you to model your entire infrastructure as code.

+The Nomad Terraform provider is perfect for continuous delivery of your services, and in this post we will look at how these tools work seamlessly together to enable this workflow.

-This post explores how to use the Nomad Terraform provider to run jobs with Nomad.
-If you do not already have a Nomad server running, you can use the configuration from our post on [Auto bootstrapping Nomad](https://www.hashicorp.com/blog/auto-bootstrapping-a-nomad-cluster/) or you can use the playground at [https://katacoda.com/hashicorp/scenarios/playground](https://katacoda.com/hashicorp/scenarios/playground)
+If you do not already have a Nomad server running, you can use the configuration from our post on [Auto bootstrapping Nomad](https://www.hashicorp.com/blog/auto-bootstrapping-a-nomad-cluster/) or you can use the Nomad playground at [https://katacoda.com/hashicorp/scenarios/playground](https://katacoda.com/hashicorp/scenarios/playground).

-You can find the source code associated with this article at the following link:
+The source code associated with this article is available at the following link:
 [https://github.com/hashicorp/terraform-container-deploy-nomad.git](https://github.com/hashicorp/terraform-container-deploy-nomad.git)

 ## Nomad Terraform provider